Seeing Death Before it Happened

 From the post-war writings of the unit's commanding officer, Captain Oliver Holmes Woodward, a peculiar interaction is recalled between himself and Corporal Davy on the cusp of a major push.

-The tunnelers would be moving forward with the infantry, tasked with constructing a bridge over the Somme-Beloons Canal for tanks to cross.
+The tunnelers would be moving forward with the infantry tasked with constructing a bridge over the Somme Blues Canal for tanks to cross.

-It was here, amongst the mustering forces, that Davy approached his CO.
+It was here amongst the mustering forces that Davy approached his CEO.

-I had often heard cases cited of men having a premonition of impending disaster and will tell you of a case that actually came to my notice.
+I had often heard cases cited of men having a premonition of impending disaster and we'll tell you of a case that actually came to my notice.

 Corporal Davy, one of my best NCOs, came to me and asked whether I would take care of his personal belongings and post them to his wife should anything happen to him.